SibCode/CSharpWorkshop2017/README.md

 # C# Workshop 2017

-This project includes exemplary solutions for tasks within a C# workshop for trainees and covers some basics.
+This project includes exemplary solutions for tasks within a C# workshop for trainees.
 Part I of the workshop is about basic operations while Part II focuses on arrays and reducing redundancy through methods.

 ## Tasks